Valentin Kuklev

 Valentin Kuklev - (born 11 April 1948, Moscow, Russia) - researcher of semantics, author of books, articles and television broadcasts on symbolism.
 Soviet and Russian underground activist, philosopher and thinker.
 Follower of V. Nalimov.
 Board member of the futurological group futura.ru.
 Participant of the project "Ways of energy development in Europe", together with DaimlerChrysler; projects "Networked Economy", "Terrorism in the 21st Century" (for the Federation Council of Russia).
-From 1989-1994, lived in Los Angeles, California, US.
+From 1989 to 1994, lived in Los Angeles, California, US.
 Currently lives in Moscow, Russia.

 Biography

 In 1972, he began working on the system design in CRI DIAS (Design Institute of Automated Systems) at Gosstroy USSR.
 At that time - one of the founders of the Electronic Music Studio at the Scriabin Museum.
 The studio work was carried out to establish a multimedia environment and audio-visual synthesis.
 At the same time with the participation of V. Kuklev an underground group named "Context" is formed.
 It includes philosophers, philologists, psychologists.
 Group's main aim was translation and samizdat publishing of works by famous non-Soviet thinkers, which were officially prohibited by Soviet Government.
 Among them are works of Carlos Castaneda, J. Lilly, Eric Berne, Friedrich Nietzsche, Buddhist works.

-In 1989-1991, Kuklev was the author and screenwriter of the program "The Fifth Wheel" Leningrad TV (1988–1993).
+In 1989–1991, Kuklev was the author and screenwriter of the program "The Fifth Wheel" Leningrad TV (1988–1993).

 In 1991, he represented Russia at the Fordham University (New York) conference, "The Occult in Modern Russian and Soviet culture" (The Occult in Modern Russian and Soviet Culture, International Conference, Fordham University, New York, June 26–29, 1991).

 In 1998, in collaboration with Arkady Rovner and Viktoria Andreeva, Valentin Kuklev wrote and publishes the book "Encyclopedia.
 Symbols, signs, emblems".
 Book has five editions with an overall circulation 28.000 copies.

 In the period from 1996 to 2002, vice president of the Russian National Innovation Fund - "Technology of the 21st century".